Mexico Invest Free shortlist

 Confusing the two leads to bad expectations, a Tulum 1BR does not track Monterrey warehouse rents.

-Secondary effects on vacation and retiree markets
+What should buyers verify on secondary effects on vacation and retiree markets?

 Nearshoring’s residential spillover shows up selectively.
 Mérida, outside the coastal restricted zone, attracts retirees and remote workers seeking lower hurricane exposure and direct title optionality, with median 1BR pricing near $165K and +9.4% YoY price signals in Q2 2026 data.
 Manufacturing professionals relocating to Querétaro or Monterrey create apartment demand unrelated to beach STR seasons.